Seowon

-rr were the most common educational institutions of Korea during the Joseon Dynasty.
+rr were common educational institutions of Korea during the Joseon Dynasty.
 They were private institutions, and combined the functions of a Confucian shrine and a Confucian school.
-In educational terms, the rr were primarily occupied with preparing young men for the national civil service examinations.
-In most cases, rr served only pupils of the aristocratic rr class.
+The seowon were primarily occupied with preparing young men for the national civil service examinations.
+In most cases, seowon served only pupils of the aristocratic rr class.
 On 6 July 2019, UNESCO recognized a collection of nine rr as World Heritage Sites.